El Rushbo here, indeed, crouching down to reach the golden EIB microphone because this boom is like Bill Clinton after a trip to the bedroom.

 A tough day.

-Rick Perry this afternoon in Dallas, Texas Health Presbyterian Hospital held a press conference to talk about the Dallas Ebola patient.
+Rick Perry this afternoon in Dallas, Texas Health Presbyterian Hospital, held a press conference to talk about the Dallas Ebola patient.

 Here's just a portion of his remarks.

-But let me assure these children have been identified and they are being monitored, and the disease cannot be transmitted before having any symptoms.
+I know that parents are being extremely concerned about that development, but let me assure these children have been identified and they are being monitored, and the disease cannot be transmitted before having any symptoms.

-Now that is a key element of this, that it cannot be transmitted before anybody has any symptoms.
+Now, that is a key element of this, that it cannot be transmitted before anybody has any symptoms.

-You you and and the the it's it's it is a bodily fluid exchange process, but that just that could be uh uh somebody blowing their nose, mucus, anything, and but it's not caused by breathing in and out.
+And it is a bodily fluid exchange process, but that could be somebody blowing their nose, mucus, anything.

 That's not enough.

-But before you see somebody with Ebola, they they can't transmit it until you've obviously seen the symptoms.
+But before you see somebody with Ebola, they can't transmit it until you've obviously seen the symptoms.

-So you know, or you can know to avoid people.
+So you know, or you can know, to avoid people.

 So let's now go to the CDC director.

-And I I want to play these two sound bites and see if we have here what apparently happened, because we got these bites are earlier in the day, and I this happened on CNN.
+And I want to play these two sound bites and see if we have here what apparently happened because we got these bites earlier in the day.

-It looks like uh No, we may not.
+It looks like, no, we may not.

 Well, we may.